 Lengthy prison terms up to 15 years can be imposed for insulting the monarchy or defacing images of the monarch and his family.
 This includes destroying bank notes bearing the King's image.

 The following activities are illegal in Thailand:

-- failing to carry identification - foreigners are required to carry identification at all times
+- failing to carry identification - foreigners need to carry identification at all times

-- almost all forms of gambling (other than at a few major race tracks) - heavy penalties apply
+- most forms of gambling (other than at a few major race tracks) - heavy penalties apply

 Some Australian criminal offences apply overseas.
 You can be prosecuted for them in Australia.
-These offences include, but are not limited to:
+These offences include, but aren't limited to:

 - bribery of foreign public officials

 - child pornography and child sex offences, including child sex tourism

 - female genital mutilation